 Leopards and crocodiles use vice-like jaws to kill their quarry.
 Cheetahs are simply not as strong.
 A leopard can kill you in a single bite whereas a cheetah can only break one or two of your bones.

 Instead of brute strength, cheetahs extend a paw and trip up their prey.
-This high-speed manoeuvre causes prey to fall disorientated onto the savanna.
+This high-speed maneuver causes prey to fall disorientated onto the savanna.
 Only then does the cheetah complete the kill by biting down on the neck.

-4. The Cheetah Has Non-Retractable Claws
+4. Cheetah Claws Can’t Retract

-The cheetah is the only member of the cat family that doesn’t possess the capability to retract its claws.
+Do cheetahs have retractable claws?
+The simple answer is no. The cheetah is the only member of the cat family that doesn’t possess the capability to retract its claws.

 Imagine a samurai who never sheathed his sword.
 You’d feel more than a little anxious and apprehensive in his proximity.